anoukleyris/ESILVision_Project/README.md

   Key functionalities include the complete visualization of the academic profile of each student, a messaging system fostering communication between administration and students, as well as total autonomy for the administration in managing students, teachers, and courses.

+  The tutorial video of the use of ESILVision isn't available on the github but it's avaliable on Moodle